chellzhang/skills-copilot-codespaces-vscode/README.md

 **We recommend opening another browser tab to work through the following activities so you can keep these instructions open for reference.**

-Before you open up a codespace on a repository, you can <h4>create a development container and define specific extensions or configurations that will be used or installed in your codespace.</h4> Let's create this development container and add copilot to the list of extensions.
+Before you open up a codespace on a repository, you can ###create a development container and define specific extensions or configurations that will be used or installed in your codespace.### Let's create this development container and add copilot to the list of extensions.

 1. Navigating back to your **Code** tab of your repository, click the **Add file** drop-down button, and then click `Create new file`.
 1. Type or paste the following in the empty text field prompt to name your file.